How the Body Naturally Filters and Excretes Toxic Substances

-Although plant-based diets might increase your exposure to potentially toxic substances like heavy metals (e.g. cadmium, aresenic), the health benefits of a plant-based diets (which have been increasingly advocated by health professionals and backed by scientific studies) far outweigh any consequences.
-In fact, most plant-based foods which are the basis of exposure are commonly equipped with the nutrients needed to help your body eliminate or reduce the absorption of the offending metals.
+Although plant-based diets might increase exposure to potentially toxic substances like heavy metals (e.g. cadmium, arsenic), the health benefits of plant-based diets (which have been increasingly advocated by health professionals and backed by scientific studies) far outweigh any consequences.
+In fact, most plant-based foods which are the basis of exposure are commonly equipped with the nutrients needed to help bodies eliminate or reduce the absorption of the offending metals.

 Supplying the body with proper nutrients from a balanced diet (rich in a variety of fruits, vegetables, whole grains and lean protein) will help the body equip itself against the burden of heavy metals.
 Needless to say, immediate medical attention should be sought should an actual toxicity exist.